Escherbach/Seq-Roadmap/tech-requirements.md

 In the [previous section](early-detection), we have laid out the need for ubiquitous metagenomic sequencing at the point of care.
 In this chapter, we focus on the concrete requirements for a clinically viable sequencing device.

-## Changing the culture of infectious disease diagnostics
+## Most infectious disease cases are not linked to causative pathogen

 As previously noted, widespread MGS has a clear value for pandemic prevention.
 However, in the absence of (justified) large-scale investment in a pandemic monitoring networks at the point of care, this technology has to be practical for the clinician in order to become widely used.